• Skip to primary navigation

 I used my Cuisinart Immersion Blender attachment to grind up the chestnuts into a coarse mixture.
 (This is by far one of my favorite and most used kitchen gadgets.
 It whips, grinds, blends, and is super easy to clean up!)

 You can also use a food processor if you have that.
-A Vitamix might work, I haven't tried this method.
-If you use a Vitamix, you will want to be careful not to over-grind your chestnuts into a paste.
+A Vitamix might work; I haven't tried this method.
+If you use a Vitamix, you must be careful not to over-grind your chestnuts into a paste.

 You can easily make this chestnut cookie recipe dairy-free by substituting vegan butter.

-These cookies will keep for up to 4 days in an air-tight container or up to 4 months in the freezer.
+These cookies will be kept for up to 4 days in an air-tight container or up to 4 months in the freezer.

 Place the cooled cookies into a zip-style freezer bag and place in the freezer.